Ugurcan387/ing-case-study/README.md

 - `View/Create/Update/Delete Employees`
 - `Search` - you can search users on overview page

+## Test
+- After installation simply run 'npm run test'
+- To see coverage you can check ./coverage/index.html

 ## Project Structure
 ``` bash
 ├─── index.html